thruston/python-tabulate/README.md

 Any blank lines in your table are saved as special lines and reinserted at the appropriate place on output.
 So if you have a long table you can use blanks to separate blocks of data.
-Similarly any lines consisting entirely of "-" characters are treated as horizontal rules and reinserted (appropriately sized) on output.
+Similarly any lines consisting entirely of `-` characters are treated as horizontal rules and reinserted (appropriately sized) on output.
-Any lines starting with "#" are treated as comment lines, and again reinserted in the right places on output.
+Any lines starting with `#` are treated as comment lines, and again reinserted in the right places on output.

 ## Support for TeX and LaTeX

 `tabulate` also supports tables neatly in TeX and LaTeX documents.
-To convert a plain table to TeX format use "make tex".
-If you already have a TeX table then `tabulate` automatically spots the TeX delimiters "&" and "\cr", and puts them back in when it formats the output.
+To convert a plain table to TeX format use `make tex`.
+If you already have a TeX table then `tabulate` automatically spots the TeX delimiters `&` and `\cr`, and puts them back in when it formats the output.
 Everything else works as described above.
 If you convert from plain to TeX format, then any horizontal rules will be converted to the appropriate bit of TeX input to get a neat output rule.